This topic describes how to purchase a backup schedule in Database Backup (DBS). You can use the backup schedule to back up and restore databases.

 - You are charged for the backup schedule that you purchase.

-- Backup fees (required): the fees that are charged for the backup schedule specifications used.
 The backup and restore performance, free quota for data backup, and unit price vary based on backup schedule specifications.
 For more information, see Backup fees.

-If you configure a backup schedule to back up data to an Object Storage Service (OSS) bucket or a self-managed Network Attached Storage (NAS) file system, DBS does not charge you storage fees.
+You are charged based on the volume and duration of your data that is stored in DBS.
+For more information, see Storage fees.
+If you configure a backup schedule to back up data to an Object Storage Service (OSS) bucket or a self-managed Network Attached Storage (NAS) file system, you are not charged storage fees.

 - Log on to the DBS console.